-Perspective | The S&P 500 is close to a new all-time high.
+Perspective | The S&P 500 is near an all-time high.
 What does it mean for retail investors?

 How can I say that after all the publicity the we’re-almost-at-a-new-high phenomenon has generated?
 And despite the fact that trillions of dollars of investor money are indexed to the S&P?

 Easy.
-Because we’re in a very strange time, with much of the information that supposedly-rational markets supposedly rely on — such as reasonable projections of corporate profits and net worths — being either skewed by pandemic-related problems or largely missing.
+Because we’re in a very strange time, with much of the information that supposedly rational markets supposedly rely on — such as reasonable projections of corporate profits and net worths — being either skewed by pandemic-related problems or largely missing.

 In addition, there’s a huge difference between the ebullient stock market and the way-less-than-ebullient economy, with its high unemployment, suffering small businesses and massive pandemic-related financial damage to state and local governments.

-This economy-society distinction makes me a bit nervous for financial reasons — and it makes me seriously uncomfortable for the social reasons that my colleague Heather Long recently wrote about.
+This economy-society distinction makes me a bit nervous for investment reasons — and it makes me seriously uncomfortable for the social reasons that my colleague Heather Long recently wrote about.

 But today, my feelings notwithstanding, I’m going to talk about stocks, not sociology.

 Look.
 It’s not that I don’t care that the S&P and the total stock market are likely to hit all-time highs soon, if not today.
-After all, as I said recently, my biggest single investment is a low-cost S&P 500 index fund and my second biggest is a low-cost total stock market index fund.
+After all, as I said recently, my biggest single investment is a low-cost S&P 500 index fund, and my second biggest is a low-cost total stock market index fund.

 The reason that I’m not overly obsessive about what a particular market does on a particular day is that I don’t find it particularly helpful.